exeter-creww/SFM_Precision/sfm_gridz/README.md

 The sfm_gridz.Plot module contains a number of functions which serve as wrappers for matplotlib.
 The core functions are plot_raster and plot_hist.
 These are generic and can be used but the following functions provide a simpler approach for plotting specific raster maps and histograms.
+This module is a bit restrictive and doesn't provide a full list of options to adjust plot attributes.

 #### plot_gridz.plot_dsm